TimothyDunk/idea-generation-game/README.md

 ## Outline of User Interaction and Experience
 Errors will be handled so they do not make the app crash.
 A simple, readable error message will be printed to the user, with some information on what went wrong.

+The menu screens will be clear, and easy to navigate.

+The game will only allow the user to input ideas while the time limit has not run out.
+It will not accept answers after that.

+The game will print out all answers back to the user.

 ## Control Flow Diagram

 ![control flow diagram](docs/idea-generator-game-flowchart.png)